 Esther turned to face the noise.
 The boy wearing a beanie had his hands shaped like a megaphone over his mouth.

-Esther saw her grinning.
-“If you’re not going to help then please go.”
-She returned her attention to the man, and the boy shouted again for the man to jump.
+“If you’re not going to help,” Esther said with restraint, “then please go.”
+She returned her attention to the man, and the boy shouted again for him to jump.

-“Don’t listen,” Esther said.
+“Don’t listen,” she said.
 She leaned over the edge and watched him.
 He resembled a grief-stricken sculpture.
 She wanted him to move or say something, but he did neither.

 “Are you going to jump or what?” the girl shouted.

 Esther looked back.
 “Stop, please.”

 “He’s not going to jump,” the boy said.
 “I don’t even want to see him do it.”
 He laughed.
 “But at the same time, I don’t want to miss it if he does.”
-He glanced at Esther before looking past her to the man.
+He glanced at Esther before returning his attention to the man.
 “Don’t be a pussy,” he shouted.
 “Jump.”

 “Stop it,” Esther yelled.
 “Leave, and let me talk to him.”

 The cold pierced Esther’s awareness again, and she could feel it forcing its way over her skin.
 She watched the man’s shirt blow against him in the wind.
 He had leaned around as much as he could from where he was standing and was looking at all of them.
 The boy and girl stopped shouting, and Esther studied him: his shoes were tattered, which made her feel a pang of sympathy for him.
 His jeans were baggy, emphasising his thin frame, and she squinted at the faded graphic on his shirt and at his unkempt beard.
 She felt a look of pity growing on her face as her stare reached his eyes.
 They were brown like hers.
 She locked her gaze with his.
 He jumped.
 Esther shielded her ears with both hands and stared at the place where the man had been standing, unable to hear the sound of him hitting the road.

 A version of Cold Expressions appeared in Now Then Magazine, issue 92, 2015.